-This representation suggests an appealing interpretation of the fairness ranking DM is concerned about: She behaves as if she had in mind two increasing and unbounded utility functions, one for herself and one for the recipient.
-By mapping the alternatives within each set into the associated utility space, any choice set induces a finite bargaining game where only the disagreement point is unspecified.
-DM then identifies the fairest alternative within a set as if she also had in mind a disagreement point, that makes this alternative the Nash Bargaining Solution of the game.
+&lt;sup>21This utility function, $v_1$ , need not agree with her true utility for personal payoffs, u.
+The interpretation set into the associated utility space, any choice set induces a finite bargaining game, where the imaginary disagreement point corresponds to zero utility payoffs.
+DM then identifies the fairest alternative within a set as the Nash Bargaining Solution of the game.
 Moreover, the fairness of all alternatives can be ranked according to the same functional, namely the Nash product.

-Remember that $F_3$ requires trading off marginal payoffs.
-The tension of having to trade off marginal payoffs without being able to compare their welfare contribution ( $F_4$ ) is common in a range of social-choice problems.
+The tension of having to trade off marginal payoffs $(F_1)$ without being able to compare their welfare contribution $(F_4)$ is common in a range of social-choice problems (for a review, see Hammond (1990).
 Our axioms are weak in the sense that they do not constrain DM in this trade-off, as long as she takes into account that the fairness contribution of increasing one person's payoff should not depend on the other's payoff.
 The power of Theorem 3 is that it bases a representation on these weak assumptions.
-The downside is that the form of this representation is not unique, as the utilities $v_1$ and $v_2$ are not observable independent of the norm of fairness.
-For example, there is another pair of increasing utility functions such that DM is concerned about their sum, that is, she acknowledges efficiency as the only fairness criterion.